mono/Embeddinator-4000/docs/getting-started-java-android.md

 ## Using Java 1.8

-As of writing this, the best option is to use Android Studio 3.0 beta ([download here](https://developer.android.com/studio/preview/index.html)).
+As of writing this, the best option is to use Android Studio 3.0 ([download here](https://developer.android.com/studio/index.html)).

 To enable Java 1.8 in your app module's `build.gradle` file:
 ```groovy